openharmony/third_party_musl/docs/interface/string/__STRNDUP.md

 #### **DESCRIPTION**

 ​       The __strndup() function is similar to strdup, but copies at most n bytes.
 If s is longer than n, only n bytes are copied, and a terminating null byte ('\0') is added.
+If the input parameter s is NULL, the indirectly called interface will report a segment error.

 #### **RETURN VALUE**